WiMoVE-OSS/docs/docs/setup/manual/parameters.md

 This is the IP address at which the route reflector can be reached for both the APs and the gateway.

-The route reflector functionality can also be included in the gateway.
-This is however currently only described in the ansible deployment guide.
+The functionality of the route reflector can also be included in the gateway.
+This is however currently only described in the Snsible deployment guide.
+You will need to combine the FRR configuration files for the route reflector and gateway to get this to work.

 ## Number of VNIs